-This mapper will grant a specified Imply auth role to each Imply auth user from the LDAP provider.
+This mapper will grant a specified Imply Hybrid Auth role to each Imply Hybrid Auth user from the LDAP provider.

-This allows you to map LDAP groups from a particular branch of an LDAP tree into groups in Imply auth.
-It will also propagate user-group mappings from LDAP into user-group mappings in Imply auth.
+This allows you to map LDAP groups from a particular branch of an LDAP tree into groups in Imply Hybrid Auth.
+It will also propagate user-group mappings from LDAP into user-group mappings in Imply Hybrid Auth.

 MSAD User Account Mapper

 This mapper is specific to Microsoft Active Directory (MSAD).
 It's able to tightly integrate the MSAD user account state